What is a California Jumbo Loan?

 To clarify, the loan amount is what matters, not the property value.
 For example, if you put $100,000 down payment on a home appraised at $500,000, your loan would be $400,000.
 That happens to be less than the conforming loan maximum.
 In this scenario, a conforming loan would suffice; no jumbo loan is necessary.

 You can see from the conforming loan limits above that jumbo loans aren’t just for financing luxury homes.
 When you actually see the numbers, it’s one of the easier-to-dispel jumbo loan myths.

 As mentioned, the need to use a California jumbo loan kicks in based on the HPI in any given region.
-Obviously, average home prices are quite different in San Francisco than Bakersfield.
+Obviously, average home prices are higher in Los Angeles than Bakersfield.
 The bar for the jumbo loan amount changes to accommodate those difference.
 The list below includes higher priced (also known as high cost) markets in California.
 A jumbo mortgage is required in the following counties if a loan amount exceeds $679,650.